Rules changes for 2016:

+You may wish to read a more extensive rendering of this rule, written by IFComp's legal counsel.
 As in all other matters regarding these rules, the competition organizers are the ultimate arbiter for whether an entry that does build upon a copyrighted work meets this rule as intended.
 If you're not sure whether the entry you have in mind would qualify under this rule, please contact the organizers.

 All entries must cost nothing for judges to play, no strings attached.
 While you retain the copyright to any games you enter, by entering you are granting the competition and the Interactive Fiction Archive the non-exclusive right to distribute your game for free, and granting judges the right to play your game for free.
 No shareware, donorware, commercial products, etc. may be entered.